narategithub/ldms-containers/README.md

 SYNOPSIS
 --------
-In this section, the options in `[ ]` is optional.
-Please see the `#` comments right after the options for the description.
+In this section, the options in `[ ]` are optional.
+Please see the `#` comments right after the options for the descriptions.
 Please also note that the options BEFORE the Docker Image name are for `docker run`, and the options AFTER the image name are for the entrypoint script.
 The following is the information regarding entrypoint options for each image: